 The children had great adventures in Italy and Australia this week.
 The children learnt lots of interesting facts about these different countries.
 They wrote entries in a travel journal and looked at landscapes and art.
 They enjoyed pizza from Italy and a bushtucker trial from Australia!
 They did some beautiful art about the buildings of Italy and the gondoliers of Venice.

 Multicultural Week has begun..

 ... and what a fantastic start we have had!
 Lovely Laura Wood, Mrs Wood’s daughter, came to talk to the whole school about her experiences of living and teaching in Vietnam.
 She showed us photos of her class, her hectic journey to work and all the unusual sights, sounds and smells of this wonderful .
+She bought along beautiful lanterns, bags and artwork to show us.
 The children tasted pho, a traditional noodle dish and in the afternoon they used watercolour paints to recreate Vietnamese landscape art.

 Sherwood Christmas Trail

 KS1 children had a wonderful day with Maid Marion and Robin Hood looking for Christmas decorations on a festive woodland trail.
 They had to get stamps on a winter passport and learn all about Christmas in medieval times in order to win a bag of treasure.
 After lunch they took part in a play about Robin Hood and his Merry Men and they made Christmas decorations before enjoying a winter story with hot chocolate.
 Robin Hood said our children were amazing!